PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Security.Azure.md

 If no value is set in the options or provided when adding the configuration provider, this feature will not raise any error and will remain simply disabled.

-> NOTE: The configuration provider (`AzureKeyVaultSecretsStorageConfigurationProvider`) does not rely on dependency injection to resolve services and it will use
+> The configuration provider (`AzureKeyVaultSecretsStorageConfigurationProvider`) does not rely on dependency injection to resolve services and it will use
 `AzureKeyVaultSecretsStorageService` and `DefaultAzureServiceTokenService` directly.